kojodoc/kojodoc.github.io/tutorials/lessons-level3/rectangular-grids.md

 ### Exercise

-Write a program to make the following rectangular grid design (using Pictures):
+Write a program to make a design similar to the following - using Pictures:

 <img src="rectangular-grids-ex1.png" width="600"/>